Overview:

-Description: You have the ability to create a Canarytoken that has a unique URL.
+You can create a Canarytoken that has a unique URL.

 Why does this matter?
-Once you are able to get an alert for a web based token, or a DNS based token, you have the building blocks for squillions of possible tripwires.
+Once you can get an alert for a web-based token or a DNS-based token, you have the building blocks for squillions of possible tripwires.

 Log in to your Console.